-Muggia is highly influenced by the Venetians.
-Its main centre or the piazza- Macroni, boasts a statue of a winged lion which is a symbol of Venice since centuries.
-The piazza also houses a Duomo that is dedicated to Saint John and Paul.
+Muggia’s architecture is highly influenced by the Venetians.
+Its Piazza- Macroni boasts a statue of a winged lion which is a symbol of Venice since centuries.
+The piazza has a Duomo that is dedicated to Saint John and Paul.

-Like any Italian town or city, Muggia is lined with caffes, osterias and trattorias.
+Like any Italian town or city, Muggia is lined with cafes and trattorias.

-The town is also proud owner of a castle- Castello di Muggia.
-Though the castle is now a private property but can be visited if you book in advance.
+The town is walkable in an hours and just climbing a few stairs you can see Castello di Muggia.
+Though the castle is now a private property it can be visited if you book in advance.

 All this will complete your trip of Muggia and of Italy.

 Muggia left me mesmerized because it was so different from the rest of the towns.